Azure-Samples/active-directory-dotnet-webapi-getting-started/README.md

 ## Community Help and Support

-We leverage [Stack Overflow](http://stackoverflow.com/) to work with the community on supporting Azure Active Directory and its SDKs, including this one!
-We highly recommend you ask your questions on Stack Overflow (we're all on there!)
-Also browser existing issues to see if someone has had your question before.
+We leverage [Stack Overflow](http://stackoverflow.com/) to work with the community on supporting Azure Active Directory and its SDKs, including this one.
+We highly recommend you ask your questions on Stack Overflow (we're all on there).
+Also browse existing issues to see if someone has asked your question already.

-We recommend you use the "adal" tag so we can see it!
+We recommend you use the "adal" tag so we see your post.
 Here is the latest Q&A on Stack Overflow for ADAL: [http://stackoverflow.com/questions/tagged/adal](http://stackoverflow.com/questions/tagged/adal)

 ## Security Reporting